 Orchestra.
 He has also participated with and conducted the European Music Orchestra in live and studio

 performances and has played with the Manfred School International Band.
 He contributed also to the Giorgio

 always-developing, sound and compositional approach.
-Acclaimed even abroad, he continues to work with the best
+Acclaimed even abroad, he continues to work with

 Since the Siena International Jazz Clinics was founded in 1978, Fasoli has been responsible for the classes in

-Tenor and Soprano Saxophone and the master classes in improvisation.
+Tenor and Soprano Saxophones and the master classes in improvisation.
 He founded the Saxophone Courses

 at the city of Milan's Civic School of Jazz and has taught Jazz at National Conservatories.
 He conducts Clinics

 throughout Italy and abroad.
-He was Artistic Director of Padua Jazz Festival (2003-2010).
+He has been Artistic Director of Padua Jazz Festival (2003-2010).

-His name appears in Music and Jazz Dictionnaries in Italy and abroad.
+His name appears in Music and Jazz Dictionaries in Italy and abroad.

 Claudio Fasoli - biography